Environmental activism of Al Gore

 Al Gore is an American politician and environmentalist.
 He was vice president of the United States from 1993 to 2001, the Democratic Party's presidential nominee in 2000, and the co-recipient of the 2007 Nobel Peace Prize with the Intergovernmental Panel on Climate Change.

 He has been involved with the environmental activist movement for a number of decades and has had full participation since he left the vice-presidency in 2001.
-His most famous effort since then was the documentary An Inconvenient Truth from 2006, where he warns for the consequences of human-induced climate change for mankind.
+His most famous effort since then was the 2006 documentary An Inconvenient Truth, where he warns for the consequences of human-induced climate change for mankind.

 Childhood

 Gore stated in an interview for The New York Times that his interest in environmentalism began when he was a teenager:

 As I was entering high school, my mother was reading Silent Spring and the dinner table conversation was about pesticides and the environment ...
 The year I graduated from college the momentum was building for Earth Day.
 After that, as I was entering divinity school, the Club of Rome report came out and the limits to growth was a main issue.